Planning enforcement notice: Mast Quay Phase II

 When did Mast Quay receive planning permission?

 Mast Quay received planning permission in 2012.
-The original application was made by Mast Quay Developments Ltd but the developer went into administration upon completion.
-The Comer Homes Group bought phase two of Mast Quay in and the planning permission passed to it then.
+The original application was made by Mast Quay Developments Ltd but the developer went into administration upon completion of phase one.
+The Comer Homes Group bought phase two of Mast Quay and the planning permission passed to it then.

 Link to planning applications our website